hitoshitoshi/SoloMuse/README.md

 ### 3\.
 Training the Model

+A pre-trained model is already given in `saved_models/unrolled_lstm.weights.h5`.

-To train the model on the downloaded data, run the `train.py` script:
+To train the model on the downloaded data, delete `saved_models/unrolled_lstm.weights.h5`, and run the `train.py` script:

 ```bash
 python train.py